Differences Between Cannabis Concentrates, Oils, and Extracts?

 • Dry process

 Solventless processes include dry sift, dry sieve, and ice water hash.
-To dry sift or sieve, you comb broken cannabis flower, flakes, and debris over a series of screens to produce a fine kief.
+To dry sift or sieve, you comb broken cannabis flowers, flakes, and debris over a series of screens to produce a fine kief.
 Ice water or bubble processes place the cannabis into a series of mesh bags.
 Placed in ice water, they create a fluid that goes through a sequence of filters.

 Most people find these processes difficult and time-consuming when cannabis dispensaries sell the by-products.
 Of course, many people find themselves in states where cannabis remains illegal.
 However, this focus does not cover making a personal stash.